Jeremy26/advanced-lane-lines/writeup.md

 This image will now be used to perspective transform.

+##### Before that, I used the region of interest from Project 1 to use only the data that I wanted to use.
+![alt text][image14]

+Using region of interest make us use gradient and detect edge more confidently than if we had to choose between the separator of the roads and the lane line.

 #### 3. PERSPECTIVE TRANSFORM

 My `perspective_transform(img)` function takes in an image that has been treated with color and gradient threshold and returns the image from a birds eye view.
 I picked source points that could correspond to a region of interest and put them into a rectangle destination.